Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Task Performance based Communication graph generation

 \subsection{Algorithmic solution}

 \autoref{algo: comm_grph} presents the pseudocode for handling robot resource failure in a team performing a monitoring task.
 Our algorithmic solution relies on a mixed integer semi-definite program (MISDP).
-Researchers have extensively used MISDPs to formulate and solve graph topology problems~\cite{rafiee2010optimal,Grob2011} and thus is an ideal tool to frame our problem.
-In essence, the MISDP is a reformulation of the abstract optimization problem(\autoref{eqn:abs:obj}-\autoref{eqn:abs:nr top}) tailored to the requirements of the monitoring task.
+Researchers have extensively used MISDPs to formulate and solve graph construction problems~\cite{rafiee2010optimal,Grob2011}.
+In essence, the MISDP is a reformulation of the abstract optimization problem (\autoref{eqn:abs:obj}-\autoref{eqn:abs:nr top}) tailored to the requirements of the monitoring task.
 We now mathematically state the MISDP; in the following discussion we argue that it captures the aspects of \autoref{prob: comm graph generation} in the context of the monitoring task.